dankamongmen/raptorial/README.md

 # Building

 If you're using a git checkout, run 'autoreconf -fis'.
 There's no need to do this for a release tarball.
-This will require the Autoconf tools.
+This will require the GNU Autotools.

 Run ./configure && make && make install, seasoned to taste.